Bhargav0025/AKRCD-TASK/Nexus_Repository/Java/README.md

 ```
 ![](./Images/Buils-sucess.png)

-> This will build the artifact and deploy it to the **Nexus Maven Releases** repository.
+> This wil build the artifact and deploy it to the **Nexus Maven Releases** repository.

 ![](./Images/nexus1.png)
 ![](./Images/nexusfinal.png)